Comparing ViacomCBS (VIAC) and Its Competitors

 |2.51

-ViacomCBS presently has a consensus target price of $55.00, indicating a potential upside of 31.05%.
-As a group, “Television broadcasting stations” companies have a potential upside of 17.18%.
-Given ViacomCBS’s stronger consensus rating and higher probable upside, analysts plainly believe ViacomCBS is more favorable than its competitors.
+ViacomCBS presently has a consensus target price of $55.80, suggesting a potential upside of 32.67%.
+As a group, “Television broadcasting stations” companies have a potential upside of 18.26%.
+Given ViacomCBS’s stronger consensus rating and higher possible upside, analysts clearly believe ViacomCBS is more favorable than its competitors.

-ViacomCBS pays an annual dividend of $0.96 per share and has a dividend yield of 2.3%.
-ViacomCBS pays out 18.5% of its earnings in the form of a dividend.
-As a group, “Television broadcasting stations” companies pay a dividend yield of 1.7% and pay out 21.8% of their earnings in the form of a dividend.
-ViacomCBS is clearly a better dividend stock than its competitors, given its higher yield and lower payout ratio.

 Summary